avi29-cloud/Vulkan-Engine/README.md

 - The GPU scoring/selection approach (commented out in `pickPhysicalDevice`) is the "proper" way for real apps — scores by device type and max texture size
 - `VK_CULL_MODE_NONE` is set for now since the geometry is flat and winding order doesn't matter yet
 - Anisotropic filtering is disabled in the sampler — easy to enable later by querying device features
+- Texture Format Mismatch :standard JPEGs read via `stb_image` load in `R8G8B8A8` format , which is different from Swapchain's `B8G8R8A8`.Ensures the `VkImage` matches the image library , not the monitor